 These should only be used when all other analysis points to this direction of movement and not just solely on their own.

 The strongest types of candles are hammers and shooting stars.
 Without getting too complicated into exactly when and how these should look just know that they look like the below image [from stockcharts]

 When you merge a number of these reasons for entry that’s when you get the strongest signal to trade.
 For example a double top mixed with an inverted hammer for example.

-Also do not forget to get our forex basics ebook in the sidebar, it’s 100% free and will put you on the right course to being a successful trader from day 1.
+Also do not forget to get our fx basics ebook in the sidebar.
+It’s 100% free and will put you on the right course to being a successful trader from day 1.
 And if you have the basic knowledge already pick up the First Forex Profits course and starting earning 5%/month today!

 I don’t want to get too technical in this beginner post, but there is something called currency correlation.

 This is where currencies tend to do similar things to one another.
 For example if one currency decreases the other might also decrease, or if one increases another might decrease as a direct result.

 Without over-complicating this, it is possible to earn 5-7 times more on trades simply by using currency correlation.
 There is a good tool on Oanda that shows you the currency correlation elements.
 It should look like the below image.

 Not sure why it’s spelt “currensee” but whatever.

 In the above example we use the heatmap settings and are selected to use EUR/USD as our baseline currency.
 So for example if EUR/USD is strong and increasing (EUR getting stronger against USD and the market moving up) then we can see that EUR/JPY would also move up.
 As would EUR/CHF.
 But GBP/CHF would be a slight decrease and we can see the time differences and the strength of correlation too.